tomszilagyi/tomszilagyi.github.io/_posts/2015-10-13-Erlang-shell-supports-commonly-used-keys.md

 Anyway, there it is.
-One more pain point for me regarding this shell is that when I delete from inside a parenthesized section of a command line (ie. the cursor is before the closing paren) the line after the closing paren tends to get garbled.
+One more pain point for me regarding this shell is that when I delete from inside a parenthesized section of a command line (i.e. the cursor is before the closing paren) the line after the closing paren tends to get garbled.
 This is fixable by hitting Ctrl-L to redraw the line.
 I only learned about this capability by looking at the Erlang terminal driver source, so it seems a bit hidden.